James Pond 2

 James Pond 2: Codename: RoboCod, also known as Super James Pond on Super NES and Game Boy in North America and Super James Pond 2 in Europe, is a 1991 platform video game.
 It is the second installment in the James Pond series after James Pond: Underwater Agent and was developed by the same British teams as the original.
 The title music by Richard Joseph is a marimba-heavy rendition of the RoboCop film theme.

 James Pond 2 was originally released on the Amiga, Atari ST and Sega Genesis in 1991 by three different publishers.
-It was next ported to Amiga AGA, Amiga CD32, Game Gear, Commodore 64, Master System, PC, Acorn Archimedes, Game Boy and SNES.
+It was ported to Amiga AGA, CD32, Game Gear, Commodore 64, Master System, MS-DOS, Acorn Archimedes, Game Boy, and Super NES.
 It was later redeveloped and released as a budget title for the Game Boy Advance, Nintendo DS, PlayStation, PlayStation 2, as a download on the PlayStation Portable and PlayStation 3 via the PlayStation Network store, and the Nintendo Switch.